 There is a moment in the Homeric Hymn to Hermes that I didn't notice before, but once I did, it filled me with excitement, so I want to share it as an example of something theological in the hopes that the inspired words of the poets excite your minds, too.
 [Hermes] chose a stout branch … Continue reading A Cool Theological Moment in the Homeric Hymn to Hermes

 You might know that I'm on Twitter, but there are a few things that I have microblogged there recently that I would like to highlight.
 The first is the poem I wrote early in the current Presidential administration and that I repost on occasion: Spring is a time when buds bloom, leaves fan out like … Continue reading Some Links to Twitter and a Hymn Paraphrase to Hermes

 A week before my 30th birthday, I found a piece of devotional jewelry for Hermes.
 For several years, I have passively (and sometimes actively) hoped that something would turn up on the Internet that seemed suitable and within my price range.
-I wear a ring for Apollon as a reminder of my conversion to Hellenism … Continue reading Devotional Jewelry for Hermes
+I wear a ring for Apollon as a reminder of my religious commitments and … Continue reading Devotional Jewelry for Hermes

 In which I discover a piece for Hermes in an old writing notes journal and show y'all the text and scans.

 After a brief thank-you for Hermes and the Mousai, I discuss blogging, the importance of editing, and finding efficacy.

 In which I shamelessly self-promote one of my projects.